-It’s not an easy or straight forward journey recovering from narcissist abuse, more and more secrets and lies come out as you start, lots of things to learn and put into place, looking deep and healing deep within yourself, however with the right steps it is possible.
+It’s not an easy or straight forward journey recovering from narcissistic abuse, as more and more secrets and lies come out as you start to connect those dots, lots of things to learn and put into place, looking deep and healing deep within yourself, however with the right steps it is possible.

 Step 1.
 You’ve got to want it for you, you’ve got to start with those baby steps and take action for you and where you want your own life to take you now.
 You’ve got to give yourself the willpower to go out there and do what’s right for you.

 Step 3.
 Waking up to the fact you’ve been groomed by them, to allow yourself to be abused by them on a subconscious level.
-Learning you’ve been brainwashed to serve them in all areas and lose your self-trust, self-respect, self-worth, happiness.
+Learning you’ve been brainwashed to serve them in all areas of their life and losing your self-trust, self-respect, self-worth, happiness.

 Step 4.
-You may have to come to terms with the fact you’ve been programmed as a child to people please and to suffer at the hands of others.
+You may have to come to terms with the fact you’ve been programmed as a child to people please, that one of both of your parents could be on the spectrum of the disorder.
+You’ve spent a lifetime accepting behaviour you should never have accepted, suffering at the hands of others.